brycewray/eleventy_solo/src/posts/2020/11/using-postcss-cache-busting-eleventy.md

   <span class="caption">Image: <a href="https://unsplash.com/@jilburr?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Jilbert Ebrahimi</a>; <a href="https://unsplash.com/s/photos/broken-glass?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
 ---

-**Important note, 2020-12-08**: Since I initially published this, I have run into significant build-time problems with the method described herein, despite its appearing to work just fine locally.
-In the meantime, I am going to resort to the method described in "[Simple 11ty cache busting](https://rob.cogit8.org/posts/2020-10-28-simple-11ty-cache-busting/)" by Rob Hudson; I also reluctantly recommend that you **not** follow the specific instructions in my article below.
-I will keep it here for informational purposes (at least, in understanding the importance of cache-busting) and for the sake of [transparency](/posts/2019/10/otoh).
-Finally: if/when I find a solution to the problems I found, I'll update this one again and, perhaps, write an additional article with my findings.
-I apologize to anyone who's run into trouble based on these recommendations!{.yellowBox}
+**Important note, 2020-12-11**: After I initially published this, I ran into significant build-time problems with the method described herein, despite its first appearing to work just fine both locally and online.
+I briefly resorted to the method described in "[Simple 11ty cache busting](https://rob.cogit8.org/posts/2020-10-28-simple-11ty-cache-busting/)" by Rob Hudson before I found another solution, which I explain in "[Cache-busting in Eleventy, take two](/posts/2020/12/cache-busting-eleventy-take-two)."
+I reluctantly recommend that you **not** follow the specific instructions in the article below.
+I will keep it here for informational purposes (at least, in understanding the importance of cache-busting) and for the sake of [transparency](/posts/2019/10/otoh). **My apologies** to anyone who's run into trouble based on these recommendations as they originally appeared!{.yellowBox}

 Just when I thought I’d finished last year’s “[dance](/posts/2019/12/sorta-strange-ssg-trip)” among [static site generators](https://jamstack.org/generators/) (SSGs), it recently rose from the grave like a hockey-mask-wearing killer from a horror flick.